Aritra-20/HealthBot/README.md

 Synopsys:

+Industry*: Health

+Project Title*: Health-Bot

+Problem Statement/Opportunity*:
+My project mainly targets the healthcare industries.
+It eliminates the job of a receptionist by allowing the bot to do the work of a receptionist by itself and it will also help the patient to overcome their day-to-day healthcare problems.
+There will be a health-bot communicating with the patients to know their problems and giving solutions according to that.
+Patients can access everything at their fingertips and save time and money.
+This will eliminate the cost of having an employee as a receptionist and for interacting with the patients for their basic problems which can already be answered by the bot.

+Project Description*:
 I have created the bot with the help of Azure SQL Database and Logic Apps called “Hospital Check-in” where the user needs to give his/her inputs like name, age, height, weight and symptoms they are having and the health-bot will automatically create a check-in for the user in the hospital, this eliminates the purpose of having a receptionist.
 I have created the bot to deal with patient day-to-day healthcare problems and help them in covid-19 assessment.
 Mainly I am trying to build an interactive bot where the patient can go and interact with the health-bot.
 My healthbot is an AI-powered software application that simulates human-like conversations with-out actual humans through text.
 With Azure Bot Framework Composer and Bot Services, I have designed a chatbot that is more than a communication tool.
 The user can choose from the 4 services that the bot has.
 On choosing the services like “Covid-19”, “File an insurance claim” and “Provider lookup”, the bot will take inputs from the user and resolve the respective problem.
 This eliminates the immediate need for a consultant or contacting an employee from the hospitals etc. If the bot is unable to find out the probable disease and cure it will prompt the user to consultant a doctor or book an appointment for the same.
 Ultimately the user will be able to get an overview of how vulnerable situation he/she is in and take precautionary measures for the meantime.

+Primary Azure Technology*: Health Bot, Azure SQL Database, Logic Apps

 Deployment Steps: